 What it looks like

 Your Latanoprost Sandoz eye drops come in a plastic bottle with a dropper and screw cap inside a protective overcap.
 Remove the overcap before use.

 When you first receive your Latanoprost Sandoz bottle, it will appear half full.
-This corresponds to 2.5mL of eye drop solution, giving a minimum of 80 drops.
+This corresponds to 2.5mL of clear colourless eye drop solution, giving a minimum of 80 drops.
 This volume is enough to last 4 weeks if used in both eyes.

 - Latanoprost Sandoz 50 micrograms/mL - 50 micrograms latanoprost

 Each drop contains about 1.5 micrograms of latanoprost.

 This medicine does not contain lactose, sucrose, gluten, tartrazine or any other azo dyes.

 ABN 60 075 449 553

 Tel: 1800 634 500